Best Domain Name For Affiliate Marketing

 Pick A Domain Name That Comes Without Restriction

-If all else fails pick a domain name that you can pivot with.
-For exmaple, if you purchase a that you no longer like, plus you want to change niches.
+If all else fails – pick a domain name that you can pivot with.

-You’ll be able to change directions as long as you use a generic name but, if you use something like ketodiet.com.
-As you can imagine, you’ll only be able to talk about the Keto Diet.
+Therefore, you’ll be able to change directions as long as you use a generic name but, if you use something like ketodiet.com.

 Would You Advertise The Name On Your Car?

 Another tip that I follow is, would you be willing to advertise your domain name on a car magnet?
-Would you wear a shirt with the domain name?

 If so, you have a winner!

-If the answer was no. Please, go back to the drawing board before moving forward.
+Please, go back to the drawing board before moving forward.

 Frequently Asked Questions About The Best Domain Name For Affiliate Marketing